Cantonese Chicken Feet Soup with Peanuts & Kelp | The Woks of Life

 Ingredients

-- 15 grams dried seaweed - hai dai (海带), also known as kelp or kombu (a small handful)
+- 15 grams dried seaweed (haidai, 海带, also known as kelp or kombu - sliced into thin strips, a small handful)

 - 1 cup raw shelled peanuts (150g)